 “People are dying today from antibiotic-resistant infections,” Wilson says.
 “Looking ahead, it’s something that’s going to get worse.”
 How much worse?
 A 2016 report from the British Society for Antimicrobial Chemotherapy estimates 700,000 people a year die from drug-resistant infections with projections into the millions in coming years.

-The symposium brings together campus faculty, staff, students and clinicians, and community colleagues to present their global health work in podium and poster presentations and a panel discussion.
+The symposium brings together campus faculty, staff, students and clinicians, and community colleagues to present their global health work in podium and poster presentations and a panel presentation.
 The evening showcases the broad spectrum of disciplines needed to address global health challenges, from human and animal health to engineering, education, agriculture and much more.
+The program concludes with a panel discussion: “Planetary Health: Recognizing Earth’s Limits to Advance Health for All.”

 In her keynote address, “Bugs and Drugs: A Changing Landscape,” Wilson plans to take a close look at the many causes and consequences of antibiotic resistance and what we can do about it.
 A clinical professor at the University of California, San Francisco, School of Medicine and adjunct professor in the Harvard T.H.
 Chan School of Public Health, her new book, “Antibiotics: What Everyone Needs to Know®,” will be available in May from Oxford University Press.